 What is the format of the course?

-50% of the course is offered as recorded video lectures.
-(Each half-hour concentrated recorded lecture requires more than 15 hours of work in designing, writing, drawing, recording experimental demos, creating animations, recording audio narratives, video editing, and video & audio synthesizing.
+2/3 of the class is offered as recorded video lectures.
+(Each hour concentrated recorded lecture requires more than 40 hours of work in designing, writing, drawing, recording experimental demos, creating animations, recording audio narratives, video editing, and video & audio synthesizing.
 Not a single moment is wasted in the recorded videos. )

-Every week the students will follow the lecture guidance to conduct research, performing hands-on experimental assignments, critical thinking assignments, and SAT II practice problems.
+Every week the students will follow the lecture guidance to conduct research, performing hands-on experimental assignments, critical thinking assignments, and AP test and SAT II practice problems.

 You can watch the videos at your choice of time.
 It is convenient to have such flexibility.
 However, once falling behind it is hard to catch up.
 So, please be disciplined to keep up with the pace so that you can understand the live interactive lectures.

 Each assignment includes an interactive part with instant feedback and multiple attempts and an essay part for text discussions.

 A letter to parents from Professor Man "How to arrange your physics study in the USA".
 (This letter is in Chinese)

 All course materials and lectures are in English.

 Course objectives for Sessions of Thermal Physics and Optics:

 1. Students will systematically study and deeply UNDERSTAND general physics, in the field of thermal physics and optics, at SAT II physics level and AP1-and-AP2’s level,